qqqyyy111/CSCI6511/Proj3/README.txt

 Description:
     1. In the value iteration, for each state, I calculate the 4 possible results, according to the results from the k-1 iteration, with noises and discount, then I compare these 4 values and leave the largest value.
     2. In the policy iteration, I set a policy that all go left first.
-After the each iteration, for each state, I check the 4 states values around that state, find the largest one as the main direction for the next iteration and update the policy.
+Initially, the iteration will follow the the policy until the convergence, then the program will check the results from one-step ahead, then update the new policy according to the largest result.
+After that, the program will repeat the previous steps until the policy not change anymore

 How to Run: